AD-Archer/University-OrangeField/README.md

 8. View your academic progress(using your profile page in the navbar)
 9. View your courses(using your profile page in the navbar)
 10. View your enrollments(using your profile page in the navbar)
+11. Create an naturally and make it an admin account(inside of your database)

 Contributing: